crypto101/book/stream-ciphers.rst

 Native stream ciphers versus modes of operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some texts only consider native stream ciphers to be stream ciphers.
+Some texts only consider native :term:`stream cipher`\s to be :term:`stream cipher`\s.
 This book emphasizes what the functionality of the algorithm is.
 Since
-both block ciphers in a mode of operation and a native stream cipher
+both block ciphers in a :term:`mode of operation` and a native :term:`stream cipher`
 take a secret key and can be used to encrypt a stream, and the two can
 usually replace each other in a cryptosystem, we just call both of them
-stream ciphers and are done with it.
+:term:`stream cipher`\s and are done with it.

-We will further emphasize the tight link between the two with CTR mode,
+We will further emphasize the tight link between the two with :term:`CTR mode`,
-a mode of operation which produces a synchronous stream cipher.
+a :term:`mode of operation` which produces a synchronous :term:`stream cipher`.
 While
 there are also modes of operation (like OFB and CFB) that can produce
-self-synchronizing stream ciphers, these are far less common, and not
+self-synchronizing :term:`stream cipher`\s, these are far less common, and not
 discussed here.

 CTR mode
 ~~~~~~~~

-CTR mode, short for counter mode, is a mode of operation that works by concatenating a nonce with a counter.
+:term:`CTR mode`, short for counter mode, is a :term:`mode of operation` that works by concatenating a :term:`nonce` with a counter.
 The counter is incremented with each block, and padded with zeroes so that the whole is as long as the block size.
 The resulting concatenated string is run through a block cipher.
 The outputs of the block cipher are then used as the keystream.